zendframework/zf2-documentation/docs/languages/en/in-depth-guide/review.rst

 Looking back at code-examples from a couple of years back you'll notice that there was a lot of code inside each controller.
 This has become a bad-practice that's known as Fat Controllers or Bloated Controllers.

 The major difference about each controller we have created is that there are different dependencies.
-For example the ``WriteController`` required the ``PostForm`` as well as the ``PostService`` while the ``DeleteController`` only required the ``PostService``.
+For example, the ``WriteController`` required the ``PostForm`` as well as the ``PostService`` while the ``DeleteController`` only required the ``PostService``.
 In this example it wouldn't make sense to write the ``deleteAction()`` into the ``WriteController`` because we then would needlessly create an instance of the ``PostForm`` which is not required.
 In large scale applications this